buttonwoodcx/doc-bcx-aurelia-dnd/src/tutorial/reorderable-repeat-multi-lists.md

 > It's not required to use `reorderable-group-for` on parent element of the repeater.
 You can use on any DOM element, it will find the corresponding repeater automatically.

 > `reorderable-group-for` is named after `<label for="field">`.
 You can think it behaves like a `label` (`reorderable-group-for`) to an `input` (`reorderable-repeater` with group). `label` can be parent element of `input` or sibling element of `input`, when you click the `label` (hover the `reorderable-group-for`), it behaves like you clicked the `input` (hover child views of `reorderable-repeater`).

+### Callback after reordering

+The optional attribute `reorderable-after-reordering` provides little more information to the callback.

+> When using the string form with method name, that method will receive 2 arguments: 1) the array model that has been reordered, 2) the change `{item, fromIndex, toIndexm, removedFromThisList, insertedToThisList }`.

+When moving an item across 2 lists, both source list and target list can receive a after reordering callback.
+The callback on source list will see `removedFromThisList: true`, the callback on target list will see `insertedToThisList: true`.

+The example above shows the usage of `reorderable-after-reordering` in multiple lists mode.

 That concludes all features of `bcx-aurelia-reorderable-repeat`.